openharmony/docs/en/application-dev/ui/arkts-performance-improvement-recommendation.md

 ![LazyForEach1](figures/LazyForEach1.gif)

-The preceding code initializes and loads only three list elements during page loading.
-Each time a list element is clicked, a list element is added.
+The preceding code initializes only three list elements during page loading and loads a new list item each time a list element is clicked.

-## Use conditional rendering to replace display and hiding control.
+## Prioritizing Conditional Rendering over Visibility Control

-As shown in the following figure, when developers use the visibility common attribute to control the display/hide status of a component, the component still needs to be re-created, causing performance loss.
+Use of the visibility attribute to hide or show a component, as in the code snippet below, results in re-creation of the component, leading to performance drop.

 ```ts
 @Entry